-The number one and most photogenic spot in this part of the country is the Cathedral Cove.
+The number one and most photogenic spot in this part of the country is Cathedral Cove.
 This place gets really busy so to maximize your experience hike to the Cove early in the morning.

 Hot Water Beach

-This natural phenomenon was only discovered recently, but it is certainly very popular spot amongst tourists and can get very busy.
+This natural phenomenon was only discovered recently, but it is certainly a very popular spot amongst tourists and can get very busy.

 What’s the big deal you may wonder?
-Because of New Zealand’s geothermal activity hot water beach is one of the few places in New Zealand, where you can dig out your own hot spring and sit in it enjoying the views of the sea.
+Because of New Zealand’s geothermal activity, hot water beach is one of the few places in New Zealand, where you can dig out your own hot spring and sit in it enjoying the views of the sea.

 Make sure to check the tides first.
 It’s only possible to dig at low tide.
 Once the tide comes in it washes everything away.
-You can rent shovels at nearby cafes for just few bucks.
+You can rent shovels at nearby cafes for just a few bucks.
 Best few dollars you will ever spend!